CTA

 21. What is Ansible-doc?

 Ansible-doc displays information on modules installed in Ansible libraries.
-It displays a listing of plug-ins and their short descriptions, provides a printout of their documentation strings, and creates a short snippet that can be pasted in a playbook.
+It displays a listing of plug-ins and their short descriptions, provides a printout of their documentation strings, and creates a short snippet that can be pasted into a playbook.

 22. What is the code you need to write for accessing a variable name?